cyber-dojo-retired/runner-stateful/README.md

 - - - -

 # pulled?
-Asks whether the given image has been pulled.
+Asks whether the image with the given image_name has been pulled.
 - parameter
 ```
   image_name   eg "cyberdojofoundation/gcc_assert"